tymyrddin/purple/source/docs/foundations/disclaimer.md

 with a particular set of constraints, requires judgement that no framework can provide in advance.

 They do not guarantee outcomes.
-The Satir model implies that organisations which survive the chaos phase tend to reach a new and often better equilibrium.
+The Satir model implies that organisations which survive the chaos phase reach a new and often better equilibrium.
 Often, not always.
 It does not guarantee that every organisation will get there, or that the new equilibrium will be better in all respects, or that the change will produce the results it was designed for.
 New status quos can be worse than old ones, or only differently problematic.
-The model maps what tends to happen; it does not determine what will.
+The model maps what usually happens; it does not determine what will.

 They cannot substitute for the relational and structural work of change.
-Knowing that resistance is information rather than obstruction does not remove the difficulty of working with people who are resistant.
+Knowing that resistance is information does not remove the difficulty of working with people who are resistant.
 Knowing that the chaos phase is expected does not make it easier to hold an organisation's nerve during it.
 The frameworks point toward the work.
 They do not do the work.